CumulusNetworks/docs/content/guides/NVUE Command Reference/Unset-Commands.md

 ### Identifiers

-  <nexthop-group-id>  Nexthop group ID
+  `<nexthop-group-id>`: Nexthop group ID
-  <via-id>            IP address
+  `<via-id>`:IP address

 ### Atrributes

-  interface           The interface to use for egress.
+  `interface`: The interface to use for egress.
 If not specified, it will automatically be determined.
 Only valid when the via's type is ipv4-address or ipv6-address.

-  vrf                 The VRF to use for egress.
+  `vrf`: The VRF to use for egress.
 If not specified, the route's VRF will be used.
 Only valid when the via's type is ipv4-address or ipv6-address.

 ## nv unset router nexthop-group <nexthop-group-id> via <via-id> interface

 ### Usage

-  nv unset router nexthop-group <nexthop-group-id> via <via-id> interface [options]
+  `nv unset router nexthop-group <nexthop-group-id> via <via-id> interface [options]`

 ### Description